 Stay connected!
 Keep up to date with official Chicago Bears news and announcements while you’re at Soldier Field:

-1. Download the Chicago Bears Official Mobile App brought to you by Verizon.
-For the latest news, exclusive videos, team stats, live scoring, replays of every play (available exclusively inside Soldier Field) and more, text BEARS to 51288 or search for ‘Chicago Bears’ in the Android Marketplace, Apple App Store or Blackberry App World.
+- Download the Chicago Bears Official Mobile App brought to you by Verizon.
+For the latest news, exclusive videos, team stats, live scoring, replays of every play (available exclusively inside Soldier Field) and more, search for ‘Chicago Bears’ in Google Play or the Apple App Store

 Nursing Stations brought to you by Advocate Healthcare